mikej/git-intro/git-intro-slides.md

 # Introduction to Git

-^ Git is an example of what is known as a source control system, or version control system.
+^ Git is a source control system, or version control system.
 This is going to be a brief tour of what a source control system is and the problems that it solves.
 With some history of how we've arrived at git along the way.

 ^ After that we'll be diving straight into a hands on session.